PECOS-packages/PECOS/python/quantum-pecos/tests/qec/surface/goldens/README.md

 and `.tickmeta.json`.

 The three repetition shapes `dx3dz1_mem_Z`, `dx1dz3_mem_Z`, and `dx1dz3_mem_X`
-were re-captured after the second #753 review-fix round.
+were first captured from the base revision during the #753 review-fix round and then captured again from the corrected adapter.
 Empty-register H and measurement calls no longer emit operations or artificial ticks; comment-only CX layers still emit one tick, except trailing empty groups at the end of the merged stream, which are omitted.
 A wholly empty syndrome stream, such as `create(1)` with rounds, contributes no syndrome ticks beyond preparation.
 Their tick counts changed from 18, 18, and 20
 on dev to 14, 18, and 20, respectively.
-Measurement records, detectors, and observables are unchanged.
-Each exception covers all three builder suffixes.
+Measurement records, detectors, and observables are unchanged, so `dx1dz3_mem_Z` and `dx1dz3_mem_X` differ from the base revision only in `.stim` and `.noisy.stim`; their `.tickmeta.json` is byte-identical to it.
 All other captures, including balanced CX operations and distance-7 and dx=5/dz=3 Guppy source, retain the base revision's output.